MouYongli/DeepSC/README.md

 ### Data Preprocessing

-After downloading the datasets, the data are stored in the `data/cellxgene/raw` and `data/3ca/raw` folders.
+After the datasets are downloaded, the data is stored in the `data/cellxgene/raw` and `data/3ca/raw` folders.
 Then we need to preprocess the data:
 - Using the HGNC database to generate a gene mapping file, which can be used to normalize and standardize gene names.
 - Map raw gene names in the dataset to standardized symbols based on the mapping file.
-- Normalize gene expression values with log1p transformation.
+- Normalize gene expression values with `log1p` transformation.
-- Shuffle the dataset at the sample level for unbiased training.
+- Shuffle the dataset at the sample level for unbiased training and store the data in `COO` format (20,000 per partition).

 To preprocess the data, please refer to the [scripts/data/preprocessing](./scripts/data/preprocessing) folder and follow the instructions in [README.md](./scripts/data/preprocessing/README.md).